 What they do not like are surprises.

-When you communicate early, clients usually stay calm.
+When you communicate early, people usually remain calm.

-When you wait until the last minute, they lose confidence.
+When you wait until the last minute, trust disappears.

 Always Build a Buffer

-One lesson I learned years ago is simple.
+One lesson I learned years ago has saved me thousands of dollars.

-Never give the client the exact timeline a contractor gives you.
+Never promise the exact timeline your contractor gives you.

 If the contractor says: